Benjamin Tallmadge: Career

 In 1792, Tallmadge was appointed postmaster of Litchfield, Connecticut.
 He served until he resigned to assume his seat in Congress.
 He established a successful mercantile and importing business and was the first president of the Phoenix Branch Bank, a position he held from 1814 to 1826.

 House of Representatives

-On March 4, 1801, Tallmadge succeeded William Edmond as a Federalist Party member of the US House of Representatives to represent Connecticut's at-large congressional district.
+On March 4, 1801, Tallmadge succeeded William Edmond as a Federalist Party member of the US House of Representatives to represent Connecticut's at-large congressional district, his second bid for this seat after an initial run in 1798, where he finished 10th (with the top 7 candidates winning).
 He served until March 3, 1817, when he was succeeded by Thomas Scott Williams.

 In 1829, Tallmadge was among a group of Federalists who defended Uriah Tracy against accusations by John Quincy Adams and William Plumer.
 Adams and Plumer had claimed Tracy was a leader of an 1804 effort to lead New England to secede from the United States.

 Personal life

 Tallmadge married Mary Floyd (1764–1805) on March 18, 1784, daughter of William Floyd, a signer of the Declaration of Independence and a U.S Representative from New York.
 Their children included: